ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/lifetimes/container-scopes.md

 ### Singleton depending on a Transient

+> [!INFO]
+> This didn't work properly prior to v1.2.
+If you are still using v1.1, then
+> consider upgrading to the latest package

-If the roles are reversed and a singleton takes a dependency on a transient `IDisposable`, then that transient should also be tracked in the root scope, so that it remains usable for the lifetime of the singleton:
+If the roles are reversed and a singleton takes a dependency on a transient `IDisposable`, then that transient (and any other dependencies) will also be tracked in the root scope, so that it remains usable for the lifetime of the singleton:

-> [!CAUTION]
-> There is a bug in v1.1 which means that the following example *does not work* - the disposable dependency is prematurely disposed.
-> The issue [is already in the backlog](https://github.com/ZolutionSoftware/Rezolver/issues/28) and is planned to be fixed in 1.2.
->
-> In meantime, there are two workarounds - either ensure that singletons are always dependant on other singleton disposables; or you
-> can force the correct scope to be selected for the transient dependencies of a singleton by ensuring that you resolve the
-> singleton in the *root scope __first__*.

 [!code-csharp[ImplicitScopeExamples.cs](../../../../../test/Rezolver.Tests.Examples/ImplicitScopeExamples.cs#example5)]

-The bug that this example highlights will be one of the first things to be addressed in the v1.2.

 * * *